-C-5C.
-Two C-5As assigned to Travis AFB, Calif., were modified to carry outsize space cargo for NASA by extending the cargo bay and modifying the aft doors.
-All USAF Galaxys are undergoing a complete avionics modernization program (AMP) that will install a state-of-the-art cockpit and ensure global access navi-gation safety compliance by the end of 2006; first capacity for up to 189 passengers, 102 paratroops, or 36 litters; range of military cargo incl tanks and up to three AH-64A helicopters; three Bradley vehicles; one M1A2 main battle tank with other equipment; airdrop capability for single platforms weighing up to 60,000 lb;

-palletized passenger seats.
+Accommodation: normal flight crew of three (two pilots plus loadmaster); additional pilot may be carried.
+Provisions for full range of military airlift missions, incl capacity for up to 189 passengers, 102 paratroops, or 36 litters; range of military cargo incl tanks and up to three AH-64A helicopters; three Bradley vehicles; one M1A2 main battle tank with other equipment; airdrop capability for single platforms weighing up to 60,000 lb; palletized passenger seats.